How to Beat Social Media Algorithms in 2025?

 How do social media algorithms affect us?

-Generally, social media algorithms really shape how we behave online.
+Generally, algorithms really shape how we behave online.
 They control what pops up on our feeds and how we interact with content.
 And because of that, they can impact what we like, what we think, and what we do.

 Do social media algorithms use AI?